bdouram/freertos_linux_simulator/README.md

 The only changes are made to the compilation files, which have been TESTED ONLY for Ubuntu 20.04.

+An RTOS is an operating system that aims to provide greater temporal predictability than a general-purpose operating system.
+Remember that it is a simulator, so do not use it in real scenarios.

 Execution is guaranteed in Debug mode.

 #### Dependencies